matzesoft/schkapp/README.md

 * `/how-to-play` - Information on how to play the game.

 ### Hosting
 Schkapp is hosted using [Cloudflare pages](https://pages.cloudflare.com) and the [SvelteKit Cloudflare adapter](https://kit.svelte.dev/docs/adapter-cloudflare).
+Cloudflare automatically executes `vite build` and deploys to [schkapp.pages.dev](https://schkapp.pages.dev)

 ## Have fun
 Schkapp was build to have fun, so stop coding and take a break 🍻 If you are a nerdy enough to keep coding, you can open an issue or send an email if you have any question or suggestions.